Board of Directors

 Mark Prebble grew up in Saskatoon and graduated from the University of Saskatchewan with a Bachelor of Arts in Public Administration.
 In addition to his involvements with SES Solar Coop, Mark is Vice President of Varsity View Community Association, is an active member of the Saskatoon Rowing Club and a long-time volunteer with Camp Circle of Friends.
 Mark is a licensed realtor in Saskatoon with a strong interest in helping promote and sell energy efficient and environmentally sustainable homes.

 Jason Praski graduated from the University of Saskatchewan with a Bachelor of Science degree in Mechanical Engineering.
-He has 24 years of engineering and business experience in Saskatchewan.
+He has 28 years of engineering and business experience in Saskatchewan.
 He spent 15 years with SaskEnergy in planning, project engineering, and business development roles.
-Jason works at Titan Clean Energy, a bio-recycling company that he has been devoted to for 9 years.
+Jason works at Titan Clean Energy, a bio-recycling company that he has been devoted to for 10 years.
 Jason has a lifelong interest in renewable energy and energy efficiency, owning his own hybrid and electric vehicles.
-He has his own solar photovoltaic installation at his home where he resides just outside Saskatoon with his wife Sheri, who is a Saskatchewan Environmental Society board member, and their two kids.
+He provides renewable energy services through Exa Energy Consulting.
+He has his own solar photovoltaic installation at his home where he resides just outside Saskatoon.

 Board Member, SES Appointtee